morozov22/SmartRunner/README.md

 If the `-init_each={T,F}` flag is specified, each individual run with a given set of input parameter values will start from a randomly chosen state.
-If the `-init=\(s1,s2,...\)` flag is specified ($(s_1,s_2,\dots)$ must correspond to a valid state), the `-init_each` flag will be ignored and all runs will start from the user-provided state.
+If the `-init=\(s1,s2,...\)` flag is specified ($(s_1,s_2,\dots)$ must correspond to a valid state on the fitness landscape), the `-init_each` flag will be ignored and all runs will start from the user-provided state.

 The sets of randomly generated SK and NK model parameters are stored in auxiliary files.
-The files are output using `-Jout=Jij_out.dat` and `-NKout=NK_out.dat` flags, where the `*.dat` are the output filenames.
-Note that for the NK model, two files are actually output: `NK_out.dat.1` and `NK_out.dat.2`.
-For the subsequent runs in the quenched disorder mode, the model parameter files must be read in using `-Jin=Jij_in.dat` and `-NKin=NK_in.dat` flags, otherwise the parameters will be regenerated *de novo*.
-In both scenarios, the model will be the same for all runs in the current series.
+The files are output using `-Jout=Jij_out.dat` and `-NKout=NK_out.dat` flags respectively, where the `*.dat` are the output filenames.
+Note that for the NK model, two files are actually generated: `NK_out.dat.1` and `NK_out.dat.2`.
+For the subsequent runs in the quenched disorder mode, the model parameter files must be read in using the `-Jin=Jij_in.dat` flag for the SK model and the `-NKin=NK_in.dat` flag for the NK model, otherwise the model parameters will be generated *de novo*.
+For both models, the parameters will be the same for all runs in the current series specified by the `run_optimizers.py` input parameters.

 The `-discrete={T,F}` flag is only valid for the SK model and refers to the probabilistic model for spin couplings.
 When `-discrete=T`, the couplings are drawn from $\{−1,+1\}$ with equal probability.
 Otherwise, the couplings are sampled